 How can I talk to a lawyer about this?

 This depends on whether you have been charged with a crime.
-If you have been charged with a crime, you might qualify for a free lawyer (a public defender).

-If you are charged with a crime and you are low income, you have a right to get a lawyer free of charge, no matter what your immigration status is.
+If you are charged with a crime and you have a low income, you have a right to get a lawyer free of charge, no matter your immigration status.
 At or before your first court appearance, you will be asked if you want a free lawyer (public defender).
 You will have to fill out some forms so the court can determine if your income is low enough to qualify you for a public defender.
 If you qualify, the court will appoint a public defender to represent you in your criminal case.
 The court will not ask you about your citizenship or immigration status when they make this determination, and you should not volunteer this information to the court.
 However, you should tell your public defender if you are not a US citizen.

 If you are ever arrested, you should tell the law enforcement officer, before they start asking you any questions, that you want to talk to a lawyer.
 Free court-appointed lawyers are always on-call for this purpose.

-If you have not been charged with a crime, and you are going to court for a civil (non-criminal) matter, or because you are a victim or a witness in a criminal matter you may be able to get legal advice in one of these ways:
+If you have not been charged with a crime, and you are going to court for a civil (non-criminal) matter, or because you are a victim or a witness in a criminal matter, you may be able to get legal advice in one of these ways: